TS ORM SDK

 - React: useDiscrete

-All of them have the same logic.
+All of them share the same logic.
 They create a 2-way binding to the engine.
 You can modify the returned object like any other JSON object.
-Changes are immediately reflected in the CRDT and the components rerender.
+Changes are immediately reflected in the CRDT and the components refresh.
 When the component unmounts, the subscription is closed.

 // Queries the graphs with NURI did:ng:o:g1 and did:ng:o:g2 and with subject s1 or s2.